JuliaDynamics/TimeseriesSurrogates.jl/docs/src/index.md

 ## Visualization

 TimeseriesSurrogates.jl has defined a simple function `surroplot(x, s)`.
-But this is not exported nor even included in the code.
+This comes into scope when `using Makie` (you also need a plotting backend).But this is not exported nor even included in the code.
 It requires any package of the Makie.jl ecosystem already loaded to work.

 To load the function, do:
 ```@example MAIN
 using TimeseriesSurrogates
-using CairoMakie # hide
-include(surroplot_path())
+using CairoMakie, Makie
+# surroplot(x, s) # for signal x and surrogate s
 ```

 ## References